 The Directors have estimated the fair value of the warrants in services provided using an appropriate valuation model.
-The total fair value of the warrant instruments is deemed to be approximately \$340,501 as at 31 December 2017..
+The total fair value of the warrant instruments is deemed to be approximately \$340,501.
 For each set of warrants, the charge has been expensed over the vesting period.
-A share based payment charge for the year to December 31, 2017 of \$120,441 (2016: \$156,424) has been expensed in the statement of comprehensive income.
+A share based payment charge for the year of \$120,441 (year to December 2015: \$156,424) has been expensed in the statement of comprehensive income.